ucg8j/blog/posts/shiny-containers-with-shinyproxy.md

 ![additional-shiny-app](/content/images/2017/09/additional-shiny-app.png)

-Now we need to tell shinyproxy to include this additional shiny app by editing creating and editing a `application.yml` file.
+Now we need to tell shinyproxy to include this additional shiny app by creating and editing an `application.yml` file.

 ```bash
 # Ensure you are in the right directory